Stefan Kirtiklis: Military

 At the beginning of 1919 he took an active part in the march to Vilnius and in the battles near Vilnius.
 After the occupation of Vilnius, Kirtiklis organized and commanded a militia battalion in that city.
-Then he held a number of managerial positions in the field gendarmerie in Vilnius, Minsk and other cities in eastern Poland.
-After the occupation of Vilnius by the troops of General Lucjan Żeligowski in 1920 he was nominated to be the head of the security service of Central Lithuania, and in April 1921 he was nominated to be the commander of the 1st Field Gendarmerie Battalion.
+Then he held a number of managerial positions in the field gendarmerie in Vilnius, Minsk and other cities.

+After the Polish occupation of Vilnius by the troops of General Lucjan Żeligowski in 1920 he was nominated to be the head of the security service of Central Lithuania.
+In April 1921, he was nominated to be the commander of the 1st Field Gendarmerie Battalion.

 After completing a higher officer course in Grudziądz, in 1924 he was appointed to the position of commander of the 3rd Gendarmerie Battalion in Grodno, which he held until January 1927.
 He then served in the Border Protection Corps and was the head of the Security Department of the Provincial Office in Vilnius.
 While serving in this position, he remained at the disposal of the Minister of Internal Affairs and on the register of the Gendarmerie Officers' Staff.